ronnowgithub/chesschallenge/README.md

 python chesscalc.py M N pieces will run with the specified e.g 3 3 RRR

-The algorithm/implementation can be seriously optimized, but that was not the excercise.
+The algorithm/implementation I implemented can be optimized, but as it was well in the limits I didn't spend time optimizing.
 However, the (almost) extreme way is to do it in c.

 ---